This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Like iron, phytates (a substance naturally found in plants) can inhibit zinc absorption(15).

-ALA (An Omega-3 Fatty Acid)
+ALA (An Essential Omega-3 Fatty Acid)

 AI (Adequate Intake) for ALA:

-• Men (aged 19 to 50 years old): 1.6 grams per day.
+- Men (aged 19+ years): 1.6 grams per day.

-• Females (aged 19 to 50 years old, non pregnant/non lactating): 1.1 grams per day (17).
+- Females (aged 19+ years – non pregnant/non lactating): 1.1 grams per day (17).

 ALA (Alpha-linolenic acid) is an a essential omega 3 fatty acid.
 These fats make up a parts of our cell membranes.
 If we don’t get enough ALA, we might experience a variety of symptoms, including skin and hair problems(17)(18).